mccartnm/CppToolkitSublimeText/README.md

 And bam!
 You'll be moved to the source file, all the right guts and ownership will be filled in, no pesky non-const classifiers or default values, and your cursor will be right where you need it to start typing the function body!

+> Note: At the moment, this assumes, just like the `Alt + O` shortcut, that the header and implentation are next to each other in the filesystem.
+In the future I may add ways to declare an implementation root or location or some such.

 ### The Catch
-Ultimately, this tool is parsing the file and doing the best job it can but, as any C++ developer knows, the language has quite a few caveats so you may not get the perfect signature or ownership every time however it should still get you moving in the right direction.
+Ultimately, this tool is parsing the file and doing what it can with immediate information but, as any C++ developer knows, the language has quite a few caveats so you may not get the perfect signature or ownership every time however it should still get you moving in the right direction and speed up _a lot_ of typing.

 # Install
 Using Package Control [Sublime Package Manager](http://wbond.net/sublime_packages/package_control)

-To install use these commands.
+To install use these commands (once it's up on the Sublime Package Repository).

 * Hit `Ctrl + Shift + P`
 * Type `install` and select `Package Control: Install Package`
 * Type `CppToolkit` and select `CppToolkit`